Towards Out-Of-Distribution Generalization: A Survey: Unsupervised Representation Learning

-Despite of the success of disentangled representation learning, Locatello \textit{et al.}\cite{locatello2019challenging} challenge some common assumptions of unsupervised disentangled representation learning (e.g., independence of latent factors).
+More recently, despite the popularity of VAE-based methods without contextual information, \citet{locatello2019challenging} challenge some common assumptions of unsupervised disentangled representation learning (e.g., independence of latent factors).
+This brings back the need for additional information to the attention of researchers.
 It also questions whether disentanglement can improve downstream task performances, inspiring later works to take downstream tasks into consideration, OOD generalization performance included.

-However, whether disentangled representation benefits OOD generalization remains controversial.
-Leeb \textit{et al.}\cite{2020arXiv200607796L} conduct some quantitative extrapolation experiments, finding that the learned disentangled representation fails to extrapolate to unseen data, while Tr{\"a}uble \textit{et al.}\cite{trauble2021disentangled} and Dittadi \textit{et al.}\cite{dittadi2020transfer} empirically verify the ability to generalize under OOD circumstances.
-The advantage of disentangled representation on OOD tasks still requires further research and discussion.